tencentyun/intlcloud-documents/yehe_doc/存储/对象存储/数据湖存储/数据加速器 GooseFS/部署指南/使用自建集群部署_intl_en.md

 #### Master nodes

-- **CPU**: A clock rate of 1 GHz or above.
-Since the master node needs to process a large amount of data, we recommend you use multi-core processors in the production environment.
+- **CPU**: a clock rate of 1 GHz or above.
+Since the master node needs to process a large amount of data, you are advised to use multi-core processors in the production environment.
 - **Physical memory**: 1 GB or above.
 We recommend you use at least 8 GB of physical memory in the production environment.
 - **Disk**: 20 GB or above.
-We recommend you use high-performance NVME SSD as the metadata caching disk (RocksDB mode) in the production environment.
+You are advised to use high-performance NVME SSD as the metadata caching disk (RocksDB mode) in the production environment.

 #### Worker nodes

-- **CPU**: A clock rate of 1 GHz or above.
-Since a worker node also needs to handle a lot of concurrent requests, we recommend you use multi-core processors in the production environment.
+- **CPU**: a clock rate of 1 GHz or above.
+Since a worker node also needs to handle a lot of concurrent requests, you are advised to use multi-core processors in the production environment.
 - **Physical memory**: 2 GB or above.
 You can allocate memory for the production environment according to your performance needs.
 For example, if you need to cache a lot of data blocks to the worker node memory, or use mixed storage (MEM + SSD/HDD), you can allocate the physical memory according to the volume of data that might be cached to the memory.
-We recommend you use at least 16 GB of physical memory for workers in the production environment, regardless of what caching mode you use.
+You are advised to use at least 16 GB of physical memory for worker nodes in the production environment, regardless of what caching mode you use.
 - **Disk**: An SSD/HDD disk of at least 20 GB.
-We recommend you allocate disk space for each worker node by estimating the amount of data that might need to be cached to the production environment.
-Moreover, for better performance, we recommend you use NVME SSD disks for worker nodes.
+You are advised to allocate disk space for each worker node by estimating the amount of data that might need to be cached to the production environment.
+Moreover, for better performance, you are advised to use NVME SSD disks for worker nodes.

 ### Software environments

 - Red Hat Enterprise Linux 5.5 or later, Ubuntu Linux 12.04 LTS or later (supported if batch deployment is not used), CentOS 7.4 or later, TLinux 2.x (Tencent Linux 2.x), and Intel-based MacOS 10.8.3 or later.
-If you use Tencent Cloud’s CVM, we recommend you use CentOS 7.4, Tencent (TLinux 2.x), or TencentOS Server 2.4.
+If you use Tencent Cloud’s CVM, you are advised to use CentOS 7.4, Tencent (TLinux 2.x), or TencentOS Server 2.4.
 - OpenJDK 1.8/Oracle JDK 1.8.
 Note that JDK 1.9 or later versions have not been verified.
 - Supports SSH tools (including SSH and SCP tools), Expect Shell (for batch deployment), and Yum Package Manager.